NinovanderMark/ConsoleRenderer/README.md

 - Vertical

 # What's the performance like?
+As a general disclaimer, I don't have access to a standalone Linux machine and benchmarks have thus far been done through WSL.
+If anyone wants to do some more rigorous testing, please be my guest!

-Since version `0.2.0` the performance has been much improved, particularly on Windows systems.
-That said, redrawing large portions of the screen is still fairly slow on both Linux & Windows as the `WhiteNoise` and `ColorNoise` examples demonstrate.
+The library performs relatively well on anything but redrawing large portions of the screen at once on both Linux & Windows as the `WhiteNoise` and `ColorNoise` examples demonstrate.
+These examples generally don't achieve framerates north of 10fps on either platform

-Generally it seems that performance is negatively impacted most by operations such as repositioning the cursor during rendering, as well as changing either the foreground or background color.
+It seems that performance is negatively impacted most by operations such as repositioning the cursor during rendering, as well as changing either the foreground or background color, meaning that contiguous regions with the same colors perform best, as well as redrawing only limited portions of the screen each frame.

-Contiguous regions with the same colors perform best, as well as redrawing only limited portions of the screen each frame.
-A good example is the `Rectangles` demo, which renders at about 150fps on Windows and over 600fps on Linux on my Lenovo P51 laptop.
+A good example of significant redraws at higher framerates is the `Rectangles` example, which renders at about 150fps on Windows and over 600fps on Linux on my Lenovo P51 laptop.

 Finally, version `0.3.0` added interlaced rendering mode, which can be used to slice the amount of drawing operations in half, thus potentially doubling the framerate, by only updating half the screen rows each frame.